awsdocs/aws-robomaker-developer-guide/doc_source/gs-build-rundemo.md

 1. In the **AWS RoboMaker gzclient** window, use the mouse or keyboard to zoom in on the TurtleBot\.
 For more information, see [Gazebo Keyboard Shortcuts](http://gazebosim.org/hotkeys)\.

-   It is spinning clockwise\.
+   It is spinning counter-clockwise\.
 Gazebo is fully functional, so you can try out other features\.
 For example, if you want more light on the robot, choose the **sun** \(point light\) icon\.
 Then move the pointer around the robot to illuminate it\.

 1. When you are done, close Gazebo by closing the browser window\.